 A Message from the Dean

-I hope you enjoy the fall issue of ReachOut magazine.
+Thank you for taking a break and browsing through the fall issue of ReachOut magazine.

 Dean and Professor, Faculty of Land and Food Systems